 Controls the USB 2.0 EHCI functions.
-On EHCI controller must be Enabled.
+Options are either Enabled or Disabled.

 XHCI Pre-Boot Driver

 Enable this feature to load the Intel XHCI pre-boot driver.
 The settings are Enabled and Disabled.

 ►SATA Configuration

 When this submenu is selected, the BIOS automatically detects the presence of the SATA devices that are supported by the Intel PCH chip and displays the following items: